Joy-Yaoo/VisualBeats/README.md

 Visual Beats is an individual project.

-This project is desired to use sound and simple geometric elements to generate motion graphics, making the sound visualized.
+This project is desired to use audio’s frequency and amplitude as inputs to generate and change some simple geometrics and make sound visualizable in a creative and visually-appealing way.

 [Check out more details here.](http://www.jiaqiyao.com/soundVisual)